先做 准备练习 . 然后到 文章中读一读诗歌或是故事（你也可以边读边听音频内容）。最后你可以到任务项目中 做做练习。

-Anyway, I was telling you about the time I went to find the King of the Pumpkins.
-I set off with Mog the cat into the woods to look for the King of the Pumpkins.
+Anyway, I was telling you about the time I went to find the king of the pumpkins.
+I set off with Mog the cat into the woods to look for the king of the pumpkins.
 Even though we'd lived in that house near the woods all my life, I had never gone into the middle of the woods.
 This was the first time.
 I was glad I had Mog with me.
-I was a bit scared, even though I didn't really think that the King of the Pumpkins lived there.
-“Watch out for the wolves!” said Mog.
-“Yes…and the grandmothers too!”
-I joked.
-“Let’s not leave the path!” said Mog.
+I was a bit scared, even though I didn't really think that the king of the pumpkins lived there.

 We walked on into the forest.
 The trees got taller and taller and taller.
 The path got narrower and narrower and narrower.

-“Oh, I see” said Mog.
+'Oh, I see,' said Mog.
 He was quiet for a bit, then said, 'What kind of things are pumpkin rules then?'

 Me and Mog went up close to him.
 He didn't say anything.